 The role of milk and dairy products in cancer, however, lacks clarity.

-Is milk good for cancer patients?
+Is milk good or bad for cancer patients?

 Can I eat large amounts of dairy products without worrying about cancer?